 Brands like Tanishq, PC Jeweller, and Senco Gold are esteemed for their quality and innovation.
 Whether it’s the exquisite workmanship of Kundan or the timeless elegance of temple jewelry, the best jewelry in India seamlessly blends tradition with contemporary styles, appealing to a diverse range of tastes and occasions.

 Best Jewellery in India

 Are you someone who loves jewellery?
 Well, you’re in luck because India is a treasure trove of exquisite and diverse jewellery designs that have been passed down through generations.
-From traditional to contemporary, India boasts an array of stunning jewellery that is renowned worldwide.
 In this article, we will explore the best jewellery in India, ranging from classic pieces to modern designs that are sure to leave you awe-struck.

 Kundan jewellery is a classic form of Indian jewellery that originated in Rajasthan.
 It is known for its intricate designs and use of precious stones such as diamonds, emeralds, rubies, and sapphires.
 Kundan jewellery is crafted by setting gemstones in gold foils and is often used in bridal jewellery sets.

 Meenakari jewellery is famous for its colourful enamel work on gold.
 It originated in Rajasthan and is characterized by intricate enamel designs on gold or silver base.
 Meenakari jewellery is often used in earrings, necklaces, and bangles, and is perfect for adding a pop of colour to any outfit.